oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

-7. In the Identification page, Enter a unique name for the PDB you are creating (prov_pdb).
+7. In the Identification page, Enter a unique name for the PDB you are creating (*prov_pdb*).

     *In your data center, if you want to create multiple pluggable databases on a container, you can select ‘Create Multiple Copies’ to optimize time required to create these multiple pluggable databases*

-8. In the PDB Administrator section, enter the credentials of the admin user account you need to create for administering the PDB.
+    In the PDB Administrator section, enter the credentials of the admin user account you need to create for administering the PDB.

     ```
-    Username: <copy>pdbadmin</copy>
+    Username: <copy>PDBADMIN</copy>
     ```

     ```